kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

 ### Updating existing plugins

-When you have a newer version of your plugin, create a new pull request that updates `uri` and `sha256` fields of the plugin manifest file.
+When you have a newer version of your plugin, create a new pull request that updates thew `version`, `uri` and `sha256` fields of the plugin manifest file.

-Optionally, you can use the `version` field to match to your plugin's released version string.
+Ideally, the `version` specified should match the release tag of the plugin.
+This helps users and maintainers to easily identify which version of the plugin they have installed.

 [index]: https://github.com/kubernetes-sigs/krew-index
 [plugins]: https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/